apiaryio/dredd/CONTRIBUTING.md

 certainly a flaw and it slows down day-to-day development, but unless we find out how to get rid of the `lib` dependency, it's necessary.

+### Testing

+Use `npm run test` or just `npm test` to run all tests.
+Use `npm run test:bdd` to run tests and watch for changes.
+Dredd uses [Mocha][] as a test framework.
+It's default options are in the `test/mocha.opts` file.

+If you experience a flaky test, you can use `npm run test:stress` in combination with `describe.only` to try to replicate the flaky behavior.

 ### Linting

 Dredd uses [coffeelint][] to lint the CoffeeScript codebase.
 There is a plan